PShlyundin/ldap_shell/README.md

-get_user_groups user - Retrieves all groups this user is a member of. get_group_users group - Retrieves all members of a group. get_laps_password computer - Retrieves the LAPS passwords associated with a given computer (sAMAccountName). grant_control target grantee - Grant full control of a given target object (sAMAccountName) to the grantee (sAMAccountName). set_dontreqpreauth user true/false - Set the don't require pre-authentication flag to true or false. set_rbcd target grantee - Grant the grantee (sAMAccountName) the ability to perform RBCD to the target (sAMAccountName). write_gpo_dacl user gpoSID - Write a full control ACE to the gpo for the given user.
+get_user_groups user - Retrieves all groups this user is a member of. get_group_users group - Retrieves all members of a group. get_laps_password computer - Retrieves the LAPS passwords associated with a given computer (sAMAccountName). set_genericall target grantee - Grant full control of a given target object (sAMAccountName) to the grantee (sAMAccountName). set_owner target grantee - Abuse WriteOwner privilege. dacl_modify - Modify ACE (add/del).
+Usage: target, grantee, add/del and mask name or ObjectType for ACE modified. set_dontreqpreauth user true/false - Set the don't require pre-authentication flag to true or false. set_rbcd target grantee - Grant the grantee (sAMAccountName) the ability to perform RBCD to the target (sAMAccountName). write_gpo_dacl user gpoSID - Write a full control ACE to the gpo for the given user.
 The gpoSID must be entered surrounding by {}.